Laodice VI

-Laodice VI (Λαοδίκη ΣΤ΄; died 115–113 BCE) was a Greek Seleucid princess and through marriage was a queen of the Kingdom of Pontus.
+Laodice VI (Λαοδίκη ΣΤ΄; died 115–113 BCE) was a Greek Seleucid princess and was queen of the Kingdom of Pontus.

 Biography

 Laodice was the daughter born from the sibling union of the Seleucid rulers Antiochus IV Epiphanes and Laodice IV, or a more obscure Seleukid relation or impostor.
 According to the first explanation, her grandparents were Antiochus III the Great and Laodice III.
 Through her mother’s previous marriages, she had various maternal half-brothers and sisters and two full blooded brothers who served as Seleucid kings Antiochus V Eupator and Alexander Balas.
 In 152 BC, Laodice became one of the supporters for her brother Alexander Balas, who revolted and overthrew the Seleucid king Demetrius I Soter, who was their maternal half-brother/cousin.

 The other alternative is Laodice appears to have come from obscure origins, connected with the same impostorship as Alexander Balas.
 Laodice could have been a supposed daughter of the Seleucid King Antiochus IV Epiphanes.
 This is based on the assumption that the sister of Alexander Balas who appeared in Rome with him in 153 BC as a genuine daughter of Antiochus IV Epiphanes was the Laodice who married Mithridates V. Antiochus IV Epiphanes had two daughters who were Laodice VI from this marriage to his sister-wife Laodice IV and his other daughter was Antiochis the child from his concubine.
 However this assumption shows that Antiochus IV Epiphanes may have had another daughter called Laodice, however this is not certain.
 The assumption shows that there could some confusion about the identity of this Laodice VI.